farmcp/playnomics-ios/README.md

 Change Log
 ==========
+#### Version 1.4.0
+* setTestMode is deprecated
+* Send IDFA and IDFV for all events
+* userId defaults to IDFA if none is passed

 #### Version 1.3.0
 * Frames are now Placements
     * The frames interface is still usable, but has become deprecated.
 You will receive build warnings when using these old methods.